 But where do you start?

-Going abroad to teach is a great way to gain experience and an extremely enriching life experience how it’s not all sunshine and rainbows.
+Going abroad to teach is a great way to gain experience and can be an extremely enriching life experience how it’s not all sunshine and rainbows.
 Most places simply require a 200-hour certification at an accredited school.

 Before traveling and teaching oversees make sure you have the following: